Pickup artist: Concepts

-"Night game" refers to meeting women at night in bars and clubs, whereas "day game" refers to meeting women during the day in the street or shopping malls.
+"Night game" refers to meeting women at night, often in locations such as bars and clubs, whereas "day game" refers to meeting women during the day, often in the street, parks or shopping malls.
+"Message game" refers to meeting women through messaging, online dating and social media, and "social circle game" refers to meeting women through social circles, such as events, parties, universities or even the workplace.

 The Southern Poverty Law Center characterizes pickup artists as a male supremacist community.

 Industry

 The former pickup artist Roosh V, who has since recanted aspects of his past and converted to Orthodox Christianity, had self-published 14 books describing techniques for seducing women.
 According to Salon, such books are the "cash cow" of the pickup industry.
 The culture surrounding pickup has spawned an entire industry servicing those who want to improve their social and seduction skills with consultations and in-field training.

 The media attention and rapid increase in pickup gurus have led to commercialization and competition.
 Gurus sell workshops, books, e-books, DVDs, CDs, online video courses, and video-call mentoring over the Internet.